This topic is about repairs for those in a private tenancy or are a home owner. If you are a council tenant please go to our council repairs page.

 Private tenants must look after the property and take care to avoid damage.
-Some small repairs will be your own responsibility.
-This involves:
+You must carry out minor maintenance, such as:

 - keeping your home reasonably clean

-This linked page will help if you are a tenant looking to have adaptations made to a private house.
+This linked page will help if you are a tenant looking to have adaptations made to my home.

 There is a scheme for private tenants to get assistance with repairs called Care and Repair East Lothian.

 The responsibility to carry out and pay for repairs, maintenance and improvements lies with the owners of a property.

 To keep your building in a good state of repair it is important that you carry out regular inspections and maintenance.

 Leaflets on specific repair issues or building elements are currently available on the following subjects: